 Security

 Security is a real factor when it comes to self-storage.
-Although you should always rent from a facility with at least some security in place (video cameras and keypad entry), you can take things one step further by looking for sites with 24-hour security guards.
+Although you should always rent from a facility with at least some security in place (video cameras and keypad entry), you can take things one step further by looking for sites with 24-hour security guards and unit door alarms.
 The more secure the facility (and the better your storage lock), the more you will pay.

 Rental Agreement